xcp-ng/xcp-ng-org/docs/install.md

 #### 6. VM storage selection

 This is the place where your VM disks will be stored.
 It's called a **Storage Repository** (SR).
-It can use the same disk where you installed the system, it will automatically use the free space after system partitions.
+It can use the same disk where you installed the system.
+It will automatically use the free space after system partitions.

 ![](https://xcp-ng.org/assets/img/screenshots/install7.png)